nus-cs2113-AY2425S1/tp/docs/team/ayushi0803.md

   with Avjay, enabling users to track their nutrition and hydration.
 - Mood Logs: Added mood tracking functionality to the TrainingSession class, allowing users to log their emotional and physical states during training sessions.
+- Unit Testing: Wrote unit tests for the HealthProfile and FitnessGoals components to ensure
+- the reliability and accuracy of the system.
 - Code Quality: Enhanced code readability and maintainability by adding comments to several key modules, including:
   - Fitness Goal package (AddFitnessGoal, DeleteFitnessGoal, Goal)